Trash Strata is a free-improv collective from Birmingham, Alabama.

 Buck Gooter, Magik Markers, Temple of Bon Matin, Sejayno, Pony Bones,

-Zack Kouns, Russian Tsarlag and many more.
+Russian Tsarlag and many more.
+Other memorable gigs went down with

 Their first major tour was undertaken without any setlist, each show a